dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 13 - RL (Learning).md

 The pose estimation is pretrained using dataset of camera images of varied positions of objects in the scene, and linear-Gaussian controller is pretrained with full state information for tasks under various initial states involving trajectory-centric reinforcement learning.
 After successful pretraining, the vasomotor policy is trained by alternating between optimizing the trajectory distributions to minimize task-specific costs and optimizing the policy network to match these trajectories based on the observed camera images.

 ##  How is success proved and measured?
-Success rates are directly measured by the policy's ability to accomplish the specified tasks under different condition.
+Success rates are directly measured by the policy's ability to accomplish the specified tasks under different condition to evaluate effectiveness and robustness of the policy.
+Tasks include